 “Our joy comes from the effect of the programme on the children with disabilities who act in it,” says Janette.
 The two leading child actors, Romany, who has no limbs, and Viva, who has Down Syndrome, have come a long way since the first season.
 Romany was initially hesitant to participate, says Janette.
 “Now, he wants to spend all his days on set.
 Viva is a positive role model in the way she acts and memorises her role.”

 Tamer explains that the whole of the third season, which recently finished production, applies the teaching about the way of love described in 1 Corinthians 13.
 The toy store segment allows the children to act out these principles out, he says.

 A new segment, “The Street”, takes the message of integration to the public by asking children on the street how they respect those who are different from them.
 In another spot, entitled “Inside of Me”, educator Sarah Aziz teaches children how to respond to various kinds of harassment, to understand their rights and express them.
 Tamer says that several international schools in Egypt are using this segment in classes to help students protect themselves.

-Sarah she hopes even more people will hear about the program, as the messages of inclusion and empowering disabled children and their families are so needed in the Arab World.
-In Egypt, for example, estimates of people with disabilities vary from 2 to 12 million*, and SETI Caritas believes that no more than 2 per cent of them benefit from educational, recreational or rehabilitative programs.
+Sarah she hopes even more people will hear about the programme, as the messages of inclusion and empowering disabled children and their families are so needed in the Arab World.
+In Egypt, for example, estimates of people with disabilities vary from 2 to 12 million*, and SETI Caritas believes that no more than 2 per cent of them benefit from educational, recreational or rehabilitative programmes.

-As series three of City of Stars begins to air on SAT-7 KIDS in the New Year, please pray that the involvement of children from so many nationalities will increase audiences and the impact of the program in their countries.
+As series three of City of Stars begins to air on SAT-7 KIDS, please pray that the involvement of children from so many nationalities will increase audiences and the impact of the programme in their countries.